CLI Commands

 | OAuth credentials | Isolated per instance | Isolated per instance |

-Once created with --bare, the flag persists across profile updates and ccs sync runs.
+--bare, the flag persists across profile updates and ccs sync runs.

 List Profiles